bcrist/16717a/redux/readme.md

 The most important goal here is to ensure that all signal layers are adjacent to ground plane layers.
 No two signal layers are adjacent to each other, and all stripline layers have ground on both sides, not just one.
 Additionally, since the board is quite large, the ground and power layers are symetrical to avoid any twist/bend from copper imbalance.
 The inner lower layers (layer 5 and 6), rather than having having one +5V and one +3.3V layer, are routed with mostly identical planes covering only areas that need 5V and +3.3V separately, to avoid coupling noise from one rail to the other.

+## JLCPCB Notes

 Trace widths were selected assuming JLCPCB's default 10 layer stackup (JLC10161H-2116) with 1oz outer copper and 0.5oz inner copper.
 If you choose to have it manufactured elsewhere, you might need to adjust them.
 For reference, JLC10161H-2116 uses four 0.2mm cores (Er = 4.6) and five 4.7mil prepregs (Er = 4.16).

 All 0.3mm holes should be epoxy filled and capped (JLCPCB should do this by default for 6+ layer boards).

-Note that JLCPCB will charge an extra $15 for any design with more than 4000 holes under 0.5mm in diameter.
+JLCPCB will charge an extra $15 for any design with more than 4000 holes under 0.5mm in diameter.
 This is listed on their "special cases" page, but it isn't described very clearly, and at the time of writing isn't included in their automated quoting tool.
-To avoid this most power vias in the design have been set to 0.5mm, keeping the 0.3mm drill count below the 4000 hole limit, even though the total number of vias in the design is well above 4000.
+To avoid hitting this limit, most power vias in the design have been set to 0.5mm.
 All of the 0.5mm holes on the board _may_ be filled and capped, but it shouldn't be a problem if they are not.

-Note that JLCPCB will likely charge an additional $7.50 above their quoted price for this board.
+Note that even working to avoid the extra drilling charges, JLCPCB will likely charge an additional $7.50 above their quoted price for this board.
 After inquiring they informed me this was due to the large number of electrical test points, though they didn't tell me exactly what the limit is before that kicks in; I decided it wasn't worth pursuing that since there's not much I could do to reduce the number of pads in the design anyway.

-## Bringup
+# Bringup

 It is by no means necessary to follow these exact procedures, however if you are concerned about parts having been potentially damaged in removal from the old board, this guide allows incrementally verifying some subsystems with a minimum of time sunk into soldering hundreds of passive components.

 Note: I highly recommend checking all power rails for shorts after each step below, before powering up the mainframe.
 The 167xx power supplies do not seem to have short-circuit protection.
 I once accidentally plugged in an original 16717A "upside-down" and ended up blowing the PSU (and maybe the FPGA on the 16717A too; it wasn't working beforehand so I can't be sure).
 I was using a ribbon cable backplane extender, and forgot that the mainframe was sitting on my desk upside down.  doh!
 After replacing the PSU the mainframe still works fine, thankfully.
 I was afraid I might have blown the backplane interface board as well, but it seems to still work fine.

-### 0. Component Harvesting
+## 0. Component Harvesting

 For the vast majority of the passive components, you can just use new parts of the same value.
 Indeed, since I replaced a bunch of resistors and SOIC resistor networks with more modern 0612 (4x0603) resistor networks, you'll need to use new parts for those.
 But almost all the semiconductors and connectors used are either custom, obsolete, or expensive, so you'll need to salvage parts from a donor board (presumably non-working only because of trace/via corrosion).
 In particular, you'll need: